woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 _**Do**_ use inheritance for procedural actions relevant to a single domain model, ex. user registration, or context-specific representations like views, emails, forms, etc. threatening to bloat your core models.

-Finally, by putting all this under the "gerund" umbrella lets us cover many of these needs naturally, without introducing extra layers of jargon for presenters, form models, service objects, etc.
+Finally, putting all this under the "gerund" umbrella lets us cover many of these needs naturally, without introducing extra layers of jargon for presenters, form models, service objects, etc.

-All this with no external dependencies, plus conceptual compatibility with many heavier-weight architectures.
+Aaaaaaand no external dependencies, plus conceptual compatibility with many heavier-weight architectures.

 <span style="font-size: 3rem">
 🍻